What I Think About Before I Adopt a New Tool

 A tool should support your system, not compete with it.

-Time spent learning tools is time not spent researching.
+Time spent learning tools is time taken away from researching.

 7. Consider Frequency of Use

-Not every helpful tool needs to become permanent infrastructure.
+Not every helpful tool needs to become a permanent part of your system infrastructure.

 8. Evaluate Longevity & Stability